mihaiep/Test_Area/logs/2st_July_18.md

 * We didn't have external guests today.
 General meeting becomed an internal meeting.
 * No recording, no Youtube recording
 * Present: Dan, Michael, Tierney, Mihai.
-* We talked about internal organizing.
+* We talked about internal organizing: